'FIFA 23' will include women’s club football for the first time

 EA also revealed that for the first time ever, the cover of the game will feature both a male and a female player, with Chelsea’s Sam Kerr appearing alongside Paris Saint Germaine’s Kylian Mbappé.

 With the Euro 2022 tournament bringing rising popularity to the women’s game, FIFA 23 producer Matt Lafreniere commented, “We’re committed to building an equitable experience and aspire to help grow women’s football”.
-More information on the women’s club game will be shared in the near future.
 There will be more announcements regarding the women’s club game in the near future.

 FIFA 23 will be the final instalment in EA’s 30-year FIFA legacy, after it was announced that the publisher would be losing the license over disagreements regarding exclusivity and costs.
 FIFA will now extend the license to a range of different companies, whilst EA announced that it will be moving to a new brand, EA Sports FC, from 2023.